16th Dec 2023

 Irish actuaries Mairead and Keiran moved to Australia a few years ago, but they always dreamed of returning home to tie the knot with family and friends present.
-This year, they took the plunge and their stunning winter venue – the dramatic Dromoland Castle – did not disappoint.
+Last year, they took the plunge and their stunning winter venue – the dramatic Dromoland Castle – did not disappoint.

 Mairead and Kieran, both actuaries working in finance.